syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/MinimumSizeChanged-Event.md

 title: MinimumSizeChanged Event
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## MinimumSizeChanged Event
+# MinimumSizeChanged Event

 This event occurs when the MinimumSize property is changed.
 The MinimumSize property specifies the minimum size with which
 the XPTaskBar is to be created.